Get A Free, No-Risk Consultation Today

 If you’re charged with a shoplifting charge, it’s important to think about hiring legal representation and challenging the charges in court so that you can potentially get the charges reduced or dismissed.
 At Raybin & Weissman, P.C., our lawyers are experienced in handling theft crimes of all calibers.
 A Nashville shoplifting lawyer can work to prove your innocence or convince the judge that you made a mistake.

-How Is Shoplifting Classified?
+How is Shoplifting Classified?

-Shoplifting is different from other theft crimes because it involves stealing from a business establishment.
+Shoplifting differs from other theft crimes because it involves stealing from a business establishment.
+A crime can be considered shoplifting if:

 While theft requires the state of Tennessee to prove that the thief controlled the stolen object, shoplifting offenses don’t have this same requirement.